 - Eat a heart-healthy diet – limit processed foods, red meats, and sodium

 - Exercise regularly

 - Plan regular doctor visits and an annual physical exam

 What’s the healthiest state in the United States?

 Colorado is considered to be the healthiest state in the U.S. because 81% of residents are physically active.
 The state also has a low rate of this disease and the smallest percentage of people with diabetes.

 What’s the least healthy state in the United States?

-Alabama is considered to be one of the least healthy states in the U.S. because there is a low rate of physical activity and a high rate of coronary heart disease.
+Alabama is considered one of the least healthy states in the U.S. because of a low rate of physical activity and a high rate of coronary heart disease.

 Which state has the lowest heart disease rate?

 Utah has the lowest coronary heart disease rate in the United States at 2.4%.